 The Father's Day / Mother's Day Council, Inc. is a not-for-profit, 501(c)(6) non-commercial, all volunteer association.
 Our mission is to promote the celebration, observation and preservation of the holidays Mother's Day and Father's Day by focusing America's attention on the value of good sound parenting.
 We proudly recognize role model Mothers and Fathers with our "Outstanding Mother" awards and our "Father of the Year" awards.
 In addition, while promoting parenthood, the Council concentrates its energies on highlighting and contributing to contemporary issues and charities that affect Mothers, Fathers and Families.

 The Council was founded in 1933-34 and it has been bestowing honors on parents since 1941.
-We will honor Mothers and or Fathers in 30 Cities all across America in 2013.
+Mothers and Fathers were honored in 8 cities across America in 2017.